 Yes, wood pellets are the only source of fuel for any pellet grill, so without them, you won’t get any heat.

 Can I use other brands of pellets?

-Yes, you must use 100% all nature wood pellets without any additives, glue, binder, corn, or any other oils.
-Most important should be completely dry.
+Yes, you must use 100% all-natural wood pellets without any additives, glue, binder, corn, or any other oils.
+Most importantly should be completely dry.